David Scherman: SS Zamzam and World War II

-At age 25, Scherman was traveling aboard the Egyptian ocean liner SS Zamzam, en route to Cape Town on assignment for Life, when the ship was sunk in April 1941 by the Atlantis, a German merchant raider.
+At age 25, Scherman was traveling aboard the Egyptian ocean liner SS Zamzam, en route to Cape Town on assignment for Life magazine, when the ship was sunk in April 1941 by the Atlantis, a German merchant raider.
 He discreetly photographed the attack from a lifeboat and smuggled four rolls of film to LIFE, hidden inside a toothpaste container and a tube of shaving cream.
 His images enabled the British to locate and sink the Atlantis, securing the rescue and repatriation of the American passengers.

-He covered the arrival of US Troops in Northern Ireland in 1942, the Normandy landings in June 1944 for Life, joining Robert Capa, George Rodger, Robert Landry, John G. Morris, Ralph Morse, and Frank Scherschel) as allied troops advanced into western France.
+He covered the arrival of US troops in Northern Ireland in 1942, the Normandy landings in June 1944 for Life, joining Robert Capa, George Rodger, Robert Landry, John G. Morris, Ralph Morse, and Frank Scherschel) as Allied troops advanced into western France.
 He was particularly influenced by Capa's approach to war photography, which emphasized proximity to the subject as essential to capturing powerful images.
 During his time as a war correspondent, he was shot down in an observation plane over Germany and managed to survive two light plane crashes.